ibmtjbot/node-tjbotlib/README.md

 var tjbot = require('tjbot');
 var config = require('./config'); // user configuration file

-// obtain credentials from config.js
-var credentials = config.credentials;
+// obtain credentials from config.js, see config.default.js for more info. var credentials = config.credentials;

 // these are the hardware capabilities that our TJ needs for this example